peteralhachem/SpaceCom/README.md

 ## Repository Structure

-- `assignments` - directory containing all the steps made prior to the implementation and deployment of the application, from needfinding to the deployment of the prototype on _Figma_.
+- `assignments/` - directory containing all the steps made prior to the implementation and deployment of the application, from needfinding to the deployment of the prototype on _Figma_.
-- `code` - directory containing the full implementation of the application divided into its typical `client` - `server` containers.
+- `code/` - directory containing the full implementation of the application divided into its typical `client` - `server` containers.

 - `Final_report.pdf` - script containing the whole process of the developpment of the application with an elaborate explanation of the consecutive steps performed.
 ## Tech Stack